Kagamma/evil-script/docs/built-in functions.md

 - Reset the event.
 Any threads calling `event_wait()` will be suspended.

 ## Strings
-`string_concat(s, s1, s2: string)`
-- Concatenates s1 and s2 and save result to s, without creating a new copy of s.
-Use this instead of `s = s1 + s2` if you try to concatenate a lot of strings.

-`string_empty(s)`
-- Empties string s.
-It is used to set a string built by /string_concat()/ back to an empty string.

 `string_insert(source, substring: string, index: number): string`
 - Inserts a string at index.